pakore/waysofworking/README.md

 - Give team members increased responsabilites over time.
 Make them go out of their comfort zone, so they keep expanding their skills.
 - Be the safety net of your team, and let them know so.
 Tell your team that you trust them, and you will be there to help if something goes wrong.
 - Give proper credit, visibility and kudos for effort, good ideas and accomplishments.
 - When (and not "if", because it will) something goes wrong, solve it together.
 The only fingers you should point are to point out the solution.
-Make sure you implement an (ideally automated) prevention for that problem.
+Make sure the team implements an (ideally automated) prevention for that problem.
 - Encourage your team to experiment, research about solutions to current problems, present to other colleagues, do certifications.

 In a nutshell: **Trust your team and switch supervision time for more important tasks**